 The practice's computer system alerted GPs if a patient was also a carer.
 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 48 patients as carers (0.5% of the practice list).
+The practice had identified 132 patients as carers (1% of the practice list).
 The practice used their register to improve care for carers, for example carers were offered flexible appointment times and the seasonal influenza vaccine.
-Written information was available to direct carers to the various avenues of support available to them.
-Also the practice held regular carers coffee afternoons.
+Written information was available on a carers noticeboard to direct carers to the various avenues of support available to them.

 Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.